 The AIRS program seeks to gather ongoing action research through a collaborative inquiry process on the impact of long-term engagement in the visual arts for academic achievement and social emotional learning in school.
 This research is essential for demonstrating the vital importance of the arts for child development and ensuring that education in the arts is protected and funded within public schools for the benefit of future generations.
 In addition, through our research we are continually gathering data to determine best practices for collaboration between artists and teachers in schools to maintain successful, flexible and innovative residencies that strengthen student learning and meet the core competency goals of the new BC curriculum.

-In the 2017/18 school year lead teachers from each school participated in a district wide collaborative inquiry across all participating AIRS schools to consider the impacts of the AIRS program for student learning and social emotional development.
+In the 2017/18 school year lead teachers from each school participated in a district wide collaborative inquiry across all participating AIRS schools to consider the question:

 Similar observations shared by teachers over the course of the inquiry and across very different sites, communities and art experiences confirmed for us the common benefits of focused, embedded art engagement for all students.

 · increased confidence and risk taking for students

 · increased levels of focus and sustained attention

 · empowerment for students who struggle within the classroom but flourish within a creative, hands-on context of non-judgement

 · building of a greater sense of community